IVF and Donor Egg Costs, Donor eggs

 There’s no way around it — there are costs involved in getting pregnant with donor eggs.
 After all, there’s a lot that goes into retrieving eggs from an egg donor, fertilizing them, growing embryos in the lab, and then transferring an embryo into the uterus.

-We know first hand how expensive this process can be, which is why we created a family-friendly pricing structure and baby guarantee.
+At Cofertility, we know first hand how expensive this process can be, which is why we created a family-friendly pricing structure and Embryo Guarantee.

 Egg donor agency fees